broadinstitute/gtex-pipeline/TOPMed_RNAseq_pipeline.md

 The current scripts and settings used for TOPMed RNA-seq match commit [XXXXX](), packaged [here]().

+*Changes to this specification may be proposed based on rigorous benchmarking, pending approval of NHLBI.*

+#### Previous versions
 The scripts and settings used for the TOPMed MESA RNA-seq pilot match commit [725a2bc](https://github.com/broadinstitute/gtex-pipeline/tree/725a2bc74f9654244065256df91b44e8f5b7e62a), packaged [here](https://github.com/broadinstitute/gtex-pipeline/releases/tag/TOPMed_MESA_RNAseq_pilot).

-*Changes to this specification may be proposed based on rigorous benchmarking, pending approval of NHLBI.*

 ### Pipeline summary
 The TOPMed RNA-Seq pipeline generates, for each sample: